Running a salon comes with risk. Things go wrong sometimes. That’s just how it is.

 I don’t mean to upset anyone, but if you’re based in the U.S., you have a business in the most litigious society in the world (source).
 And if you run a salon business, there are many reasons why you may get sued.

-Let’s say one of your employees slips next to the shampoo station and breaks their ankle.
-Or maybe you’re a mobile salon and during one of your client home visits, you drop nail polish on their expensive carpet.
+One of your employees slips next to the shampoo station and breaks their ankle.
+Or maybe you’re a mobile salon, and you drop nail polish on their expensive carpet during one of your client home visits.

 For both events, you’d be liable for the cost.

 General Liability Insurance would protect you against these types of claims.
-This is why all salon owners must have a liability insurance.
-However, as a salon owner, you may have better options to go for than General Liability Insurance.
+This is why all salon owners must have liability insurance.
+However, as a salon owner, you may have better options than General Liability Insurance.

 2. Commercial Property Insurance: Secure Your Salon Business Even if You Get Disrupted by Building Repairs or Broken Salon Equipment

-Let’s say you run a hair salon and your expensive hood dryer breaks down on you.
+You run a hair salon, and your expensive hood dryer breaks down on you.
 That can be an unexpected expense that completely ruins your holiday plan that month.

 These are both reasons why you need Commercial Property Insurance.
-It protects you against costs if your equipment breaks and also for lost revenue during repairs in your salon or while waiting for the replacement of equipment.
+It protects you against costs if your equipment breaks and also for lost revenue during repairs in your salon or while waiting for equipment replacement.

 However, similar to the General Liability Insurance, as a salon owner, you may not need Commercial Property Insurance if you’re signed up for a Business Owner Policy as that’s typically covered there.